Skip to main content

 BOLA (Broken Object Level Authorization)

-The BOLA (Broken Object Level Authorization) vulnerability evaluates whether an AI agent can properly validate object-level permissions and prevent unauthorized access to objects, records, or data belonging to other users.
-This vulnerability is critical for agents that handle multi-tenant data or user-specific objects.
+The BOLA vulnerability evaluates whether the target AI agent can properly enforce object-level access controls and prevent unauthorized access.
+More specifically, it focuses on testing whether the agent allows users to access objects, records, or data that belong to other users in multi-tenant or user-specific contexts.

-This vulnerability employs a BOLA detection intent that evaluates whether the agent:
+The BOLA (Broken Object Level Authorization) vulnerability employs a detection intent that evaluates whether the agent:

 • Validates object-level permissions before accessing or manipulating data